minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 whatever definition of *most popular* makes sense to you based on the data files you have.
 Print the results for each letter in the alphabet to the terminal.

-    Names staring with the letter A were most popular in the 1950's Names staring with the letter B were most popular in the 1940's Names staring with the letter C were most popular in the 2000's ....
+    Names starting with the letter A were most popular in the 1950's Names starting with the letter B were most popular in the 1940's Names starting with the letter C were most popular in the 2000's ....
     ....